Talk with us:

-During his seven years at Wells Fargo Bank, he served in a variety of corporate, commercial and entertainment lending positions.
-As senior vice president in charge of that bank's East Coast division, he managed a $6 billion portfolio concentrated primarily in mergers and acquisitions-related financing.
+He spent seven years at Wells Fargo Bank where he served in a variety of corporate, commercial and entertainment lending positions.
+As senior vice president in charge of that bank’s East Coast division, he managed a $6 billion portfolio concentrated primarily in mergers and acquisitions-related financing.

 At Union Bank of California, he held commercial banking, private banking and leasing positions in Los Angeles following completion of that bank's executive management training program.

 Mr. Iritani is a board member of the Los Angeles World Affairs Council, and a member of the Pacific Council on International Policy and the Bankers Association for Finance and Trade.
 He is a volunteer mentor with the Professional Mentorship Program at the Leeds School of Business at the University of Colorado, Boulder.
 Mr. Iritani also serves as a Business Advisory councilmember of Pepperdine University's Seaver College and is a member of the Pepperdine Associates.